-Otherwise, please read our article on how to replace your GPU thermal paste in order to resolve this issue for desktop graphics cards.
+Otherwise, please read our article on how to replace your GPU thermal paste to resolve this issue for desktop graphics cards.

-If it’s a laptop GPU needing thermal paste replacement, search YouTube for the corresponding model number of your laptop and replace the thermal paste for both the GPU and CPU.
+If a laptop GPU needs thermal paste replacement, search YouTube for the corresponding model number of your laptop and replace the thermal paste for both the GPU and CPU.

 If your GPU is overheating for any other reason, it still doesn’t hurt to replace the thermal paste to ensure that it’s not the cause.

-Replacing the thermal paste will save you having to do it later anyway, but will also ensure that your GPU is being optimally cooled by the heatsink and fan assembly.
+Replacing the thermal paste will save you from having to do it later anyway but will also ensure that your GPU is being optimally cooled by the heatsink and fan assembly.